Noxsios/support-case-study/slides.md

 > I was trying to share my digital mock-ups with Gabrielle, my supervisor.
 Now my computer screen is all green with a sad face.
 It says something about "critical process died."

 - __Problem:__ GSOD from "critical process died."
-- __Analysis:__ Green/Blue Screens of Death can have any number of causes, and nothing leaps out to me in this scenario as to what is the defnite cause.
+- __Analysis:__ Green/Blue Screens of Death can have any number of causes, and nothing leaps out to me in this scenario as to what is the definite cause.
 The given error code: critical process died, lets me know that a core part of the OS is corrupted, or not working properly.
 Some form of a reset procedure is needed.
-- __Resolution:__  If nothing critical was stored on the machine, I would have the user swap with a new one, and perform a full reset on that mchine.
+- __Resolution:__  If nothing critical was stored on the machine, I would have the user swap with a new one, and perform a full reset on that machine.
 If local work needed to be saved/recovered I would follow the steps in this article [5](https://www.makeuseof.com/tag/critical-process-died/), or refer to a more senior technician for guidance.

 -----